HummyDev7/one-piece-RPS/README.md

 * Learned how to create a modal window
 * How to show and remove something using display none
 * How to add sound effects
+*
 <h2>Ideas to implement:</h2>

 * Can choose characters and background images
 * Change the images of the rock, paper and scissor that is appropriate for the character skill
+* Add modal windows before starting the game.
+Asking the user how many rounds
+* Add Game Mode